Specific phobia: Exposure therapy

 Exposures that are imaginal are less effective.

 Specifically for acrophobia, in-vivo exposure (exposure to real-world height-scenarios while maintaining anxiety at controlled levels) has been shown to significantly improve measures of anxiety in the short-term, but this effect decreased over a longer term.
 Likewise, virtual reality exposure was statistically significant in some measures of anxiety reduction, but not others.

 Pharmacotherapeutics

 As of late 2020, there is limited evidence for the use of pharmacotherapy in the treatment of specific phobia.
 Pharmacological treatments are typically used in combination with behaviorally-focused psychotherapy, as introducing pharmacological interventions independently may result in relapsing of symptoms.
-Different treatments are better suited for certain types of specific phobia.
-For instance, beta blockers are useful in those with performance anxiety.

 The selective serotonin re-uptake inhibitors (SSRIs), paroxetine and escitalopram, have shown preliminary efficacy in small randomized controlled clinical trials.
 However, these trials were too small to show any definitive benefits of anxiolytic medication alone in treating phobia.
 Benzodiazepines are occasionally used for acute symptom relief, but have not been shown to be effective for long-term treatment.
 There are some findings suggesting that adjuvant use of the NMDA receptor partial agonist, d-cycloserine, with virtual reality exposure therapy may improve specific phobia symptoms more than virtual reality exposure therapy alone.
 As of 2020, studies on the use of adjunct d-cycloserine are inconclusive.